-I was made homeless for a short time but a few weeks before that was feeling joyfully overwhelmed by the river of people from all walks of my life streaming through the gallery door for the private view of my solo exhibition.
+I was virtually homeless for a short time but a few weeks before that was feeling joyfully overwhelmed by the river of people from all walks of my life streaming through the gallery door for the private view of my solo exhibition.

 In Buddhism there is a teaching called the Eight Worldy Winds.
 The Worldy Winds are